 Free ARDMS SPI Exam Actual Questions & Explanations

-The ARDMS Sonography Principles and Instrumentation (SPI) exam validates your foundational knowledge of ultrasound physics, equipment operation, and image optimization essential for a Registered Diagnostic Cardiac Sonographer.
-This exam tests both theoretical understanding and practical reasoning, ensuring you can safely and effectively perform cardiac ultrasound studies.
-This page outlines the core topics, question formats, and a focused study strategy to help you prepare efficiently.
-Whether you're building your certification or refreshing your knowledge, this guide connects exam content to real-world cardiac sonography practice.
+The ARDMS Sonography Principles and Instrumentation (SPI) exam validates your foundational knowledge of ultrasound physics, equipment, and imaging techniques essential for a Registered Diagnostic Cardiac Sonographer.
+This exam tests both theoretical understanding and practical application of sonographic principles in clinical settings.
+Whether you are preparing for initial certification or renewal, this page provides a structured study roadmap aligned to the official syllabus.
+Use the topics, question formats, and preparation strategies below to build confidence and exam readiness.

 SPI Exam Syllabus & Core Topics